Yandex Cloud

 The script is installed in the cloud as two serverless functions:

-• Function for cleaning up the YDB table data.
+• Function for cleaning up data in the YDB table.
 It is invoked automatically once an hour.

-• Function for cleaning up the bucket data.
+• Function for cleaning up data in the buckets.
 It is invoked automatically once a day.

-To add the cleanup functions to your cloud:
+To add these cleanup functions to your cloud:

 2. Download files from the cf-cleanup folder: